xolox/python-debuntu-tools/README.rst

 **Usage:** `debuntu-kernel-manager [OPTIONS] -- [APT_OPTIONS]`

-Detect and remove old Linux kernel header and image packages that can be safely removed to conserve disk space and speed up apt-get runs that install or remove kernels.
+Detect and remove old Linux kernel header, image and modules packages that can be safely removed to conserve disk space and speed up apt-get runs that install or remove kernels.

 By default old packages are detected and reported on the command line but no changes are made.
 To actually remove old packages you need to use the ``-c``,